paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 10. Write the `CandidateVotes` to the underyling DB.
 11. Send back `ImportStatementsResult::ValidImport`.
-12. If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, remove from `"active-disputes"`.
+12. If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, the `DisputeStatus` should be set to `ConcludedPositive(now)` unless it was already `ConcludedNegative`.
-13. If the dispute now has supermajority votes in the "invalid" direction, there is no need to do anything explicitly.
-The actual rollback will be handled during the active leaves update by observing digests from the runtime.
+13. If the dispute now has supermajority votes in the "invalid" direction, the `DisputeStatus` should be set to `ConcludedNegative(now)`.
+If it was `ConcludedPositive` before, the timestamp `now` should be copied from the previous status.
+It will be pruned after some time and all chains containing the disputed block will be reverted by the runtime and chain-selection subsystem.
-14. Write `"active-disputes"`
+14. Write `"recent-disputes"`

 ### On `DisputeCoordinatorMessage::ActiveDisputes`

-* Load `"active-disputes"` and return the data contained within.
+* Load `"recent-disputes"` and filter out any disputes which have been concluded for over 5 minutes.
+Return the filtered data

 ### On `DisputeCoordinatorMessage::QueryCandidateVotes`

-* Load `"candidate-votes"` and return the data within or `None` if missing.
+* Load `"candidate-votes"` for every `(SessionIndex, CandidateHash)` in the query and return data within each `CandidateVote`.
+  If a particular `candidate-vote` is missing, that particular request is omitted from the response.

 ### On `DisputeCoordinatorMessage::IssueLocalStatement`